 Fez introduces his well-groomed friend Andrew Davies, from the West of their British-Dutch island, who suggests he returns home and adopts Fez's ambiguous attitude to the girls.
 At Bob's spurring, Randy makes a last futile attempt to get Donna back.
 Now the Foremans are moving to Florida, they must sell the house, but Red's host skills scare anyone away and Kitty rattles on about family memories till she throw a couple out herself.
 Reading his dad has sold the record chain, Hyde turns conventional, so the circle does an inverse intervention, then he gets more Groove ...

 It is New Year's Eve and is the last day of the '70s.
 Kitty is having second thoughts about selling the house and moving to Florida, even though Red thinks she is happy they are moving.
 Donna has just broken up with Randy and is moving to college.
 Jackie realizes she loves Fez.
 Bob decides that he's moving to Florida and open a bait shop.
-Eric is coming home from Africa, and Kelso, who is now living in Chicago with Brook and his daughter, meets Hyde and Fez on top of the Water Tower.
+Eric says he's coming home from Africa.